Mission Grey House: Production

-Produced under the banner of Rafat Films Entertainment and presented by Reliance Entertainment, the film is directed by Naushad Siddiqui.
-The story is written by Zeba K, with screenplay and dialogues by Naushad Siddiqui and A.H.
-Siddiqui.
-The music is composed by H Roy, featuring lyrics by Amitab Ranjan and Ravi Yadav.
-The action sequences are designed by Abbas Ali Mughal.
+The film is produced under the banner of Rafat Films Entertainment and presented by Reliance Entertainment.
+It is directed by Naushad Siddiqui, with a story written by Zeba K and screenplay and dialogues by Naushad Siddiqui and A. H. Siddiqui.
+The music is composed by H Roy, with lyrics by Amitab Ranjan and Ravi Yadav.
+Action sequences were choreographed by Abbas Ali Mughal.

-The film was shot in Lonavala and Pune.
+Principal photography took place in Lonavala and Pune.